 Central exclusive production processes are characterized by large regions in forward rapidity devoid of hadrons, and a centrally produced state, in our case pairs of charged mesons.
 This class of reactions measured at TeV energies has an important role in meson spectroscopy, favoring states having valence gluons, such as glueballs.

-The fact that up and down quarks have slightly different masses has quite some impact on our existence, resulting in proton being heavier then neutron, and therefore stable.
-Net effects of quark-mass differences can be studied in hadronic reactions, e.g., in the reaction measured with the WASA-at-COSY experiment.
+The fact that up and down quarks have slightly different masses has quite some impact on our existence, resulting in the proton being heavier than the neutron, and therefore stable.
+Net effects of quark-mass differences can be studied in hadronic reactions such as those measured with the WASA-at-COSY experiment.

 Experience